Removal for Disruptive Classroom Behavior

 If the student’s presence in the class represents a significant impediment to the educational process, that student may be officially withdrawn from the class.
 The withdrawal procedure will be followed if attempts at informal resolution between the instructor and the student have failed or are not possible.

 - The instructor, student, and the appropriate dean or dean’s designee will meet to attempt to resolve the concern.
-Every effort should be made to ensure that this meeting takes place as soon as possible after the faculty member files the report, and ideally before the next class session.
-Another faculty or staff member (including Student Conduct, dean’s office staff, or Campus Safety staff) may be asked to attend this meeting.
+This meeting should be scheduled as soon as possible after the faculty member files the report and ideally before the next class session.
+Another faculty or staff member (including Student Rights & Responsibilities, dean’s office staff, or Campus Safety staff) may be asked to attend this meeting.
 The student may bring a support person to this meeting.
+The student must notify the Office of Student Rights &Responsibilities of identity of the support person prior to them attending the meeting.
 The support person may not speak on behalf of or actively participate in this meeting.
 This meeting will not be rescheduled to accommodate a support person.
-Unless there are extenuating circumstances warranted by a concern for safety, this step is preferred.
+This meeting should take place within two (2) business days of the report.
+Unless there are specific circumstances warranted by a concern for safety, this step is preferred.
 The instructor need not lead the meeting but should be present at this initial meeting with the student.

 - If the student fails to attend the meeting, the instructor may proceed with a request to the relevant dean’s office for an involuntary removal of the student from the class.

-- As soon as possible, and no later than 5 business days of the initial meeting, the dean or dean’s designee will determine whether or not to move forward with removing the student from the class.
+- As soon as possible, and no later than five (5) business days from the initial meeting, the dean or dean’s designee will determine whether or not to move forward with removing the student from the class.
 The student is not permitted to return to class during this review.
-The decision shall be communicated to the student by the dean or dean’s designee.
+The dean or dean’s designee shall communicate the decision to the student.
+The instructor shall provide the student with materials, assignments, and other course information the instructor deems essential to assist the student with remaining current in the course.

 - If the dean or dean’s designee determines that the request to remove the student from the class is warranted, the student will be provided the opportunity to drop the class voluntarily.
 If the student does not drop the class voluntarily, the student will be dropped from the class by the Office of the Registrar.

-- If it is determed that removal is not warranted, the student shall be allowed to return to the class immediately.
-Both the student and faculty may be required to sign a Student Life Behavioral Contract which will be kept on file with Student Conduct.
-This contract will outline the appropriate and inappropriate conduct and expectations for behavior for the remainder of the class as well as the consequences for violating the contract.
+- If it is determined that removal is not warranted, the student shall be allowed to return to the class immediately.
+The student may be required to sign a Behavioral Contract, which will be kept on file with Student Rights & Responsibilities.
+This contract will outline the appropriate and inappropriate conduct and expectations for conduct for the remainder of the class as well as the consequences for violating the contract.

-- The student may appeal the decision to the Office of the Provost.
-This appeal must be submitted in writing no later than 5 business days from the dean’s (or designee’s) decision.
+- The student may appeal the decision to the Office of the Provost and Executive Vice Chancellor.
+This appeal must be submitted in writing no later than five (5) business days from the date of the dean’s (or designee’s) decision.
 Appeals will only be considered by the Provost or Provost’s designee in the following circumstances:

-- The existence of procedural errors so substantial that it greatly impacted the decision,
+- The existence of procedural errors so substantial that they greatly impacted the findings, responsibility determination, and/or the ultimate outcomes;

-- the presentation of new and significant evidence which was not reasonably available at the time of the initial review and would likely alter the hearing decision, and/or
+- Presentation of new and significant evidence which was not reasonably available at the time of the initial meeting and would likely alter the findings, responsibility determination, and/or the ultimate outcomes; and/or

 During the appeal process, the student is not permitted to attend class sessions or activities.
 The instructor shall provide the student with materials, assignments, and other course information the instructor deems essential to assist the student with remaining current in the course.